Quintony1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a script that creates directories
+command that lists all the files and directories